 - There are many words that should be wrapped to the next line.
 Small words like “a, or, if” shouldn’t appear at the end of the line alone.

 - A numbered list shouldn’t separate the number from the text that follows.

 - A parenthetical statement shouldn’t separate the first word from the rest…especially if it’s a short word like “If.”

-Again, these are all well established typesetting best practices that should be followed by any person or system producing a professional document.
-The website Fonts.com includes many helpful articles which go into much better detail about quality typesetting.
+Again, these are all well-established typesetting best practices that should be followed by any person or system producing a professional document.
+The website Fonts.com includes many helpful articles that go into much better detail about quality typesetting.

 Here is another example of poor handling of fully justified text (Sample 8), which is simply indicative of the use of a consumer-grade publishing tool, not a commercial quality tool or service.